 This packet contains 25gm of powder which is equivalent to 50 tablets.
-So use sparingly.
+So, use sparingly.
 This is equivalent to tablets and can be used in the same ratio (but much cheaper).
 It is also used as a sanitizer.

 One teaspoon (US dry measure) of potassium metabisulphite weighs approximately 1.4 grams.
 So, 0.44 grams (the contents of one Campden tablet) is0.44/1.4 = 0.314, or roughly 1/3 of a teaspoon.

-Phenolic: Spicy (clove, pepper), smoky, plastic, plastic adhesive strip, and/or medicinal (chlorophenolic) like smells and flavors.
+Phenolic: Spicy (clove, pepper), smoky, plastic, plastic adhesive strip, and/or medicinal (chlorophenols) like smells and flavors.
 German wheat beers and some English styles need these notes but often too much of a good thing is also bad.
 Another problem is that it can come from a variety of reasons, so debugging takes longer.

-- Second could be the yeast strains, try switching to a strain with a crispier finish.
+Second could be the yeast strains, try switching to a strain with a crispier finish.
 English stout yeasts are often attributed to clove flavors.

-- Third is the sanitizer residue especially iodine and chlorine.
+The third is the sanitizer residue especially iodine and chlorine.
 Try switching to a rinse-free sanitizer.

-- Fourth, mashing technique: Over sparging, using too hot water or even crushing the grain too much can introduce these notes.
+Fourth, mashing technique: Over sparging, using too hot water, or even crushing the grain too much can introduce these notes.

-- Fifth and the most obvious reason could be adding excessive spices.
+Fifth and the most obvious reason could be adding excessive spices.
 Spices lead to an increased warmth perception (higher perceived ABV) which is why some winemakers deliberately add excessive cloves and whole spices (garam masala) in their wine.

-- Lastly, in wine, this is called ‘Brett’ wine because of the yeast Brettanomyces strains (contamination) that were introduced in the vat.
+Lastly, in wine, this is called ‘Brett’ wine because of the yeast Brettanomyces strains (contamination) that were introduced in the vat.

 Another alternative is boiling the fruit before adding yeast.
 However, the application of heat often leads to loss of most aromatic natural flavors and colors.
-Hence most wine makers prefer 12-24 hours Campden rest of their fruits to sanitize them and make a sterile medium for the wine yeast to dominate.
+Hence most winemakers prefer 12-24 hours Campden rest of their fruits to sanitize them and make a sterile medium for the wine yeast to dominate.